sub-store-org/Sub-Store/README.md

 ### Supported Input Formats

-> ⚠️ Do not use `Shadowrocket` to export URI and then import it as input.
-It is not a standard URI.
+> ⚠️ Do not use `Shadowrocket` or `NekoBox` to export URI and then import it as input.
+The URIs exported in this way may not be standard URIs.

 - [x] Proxy URI Scheme(`socks5`, `socks5+tls`, `http`, `https`(it's ok))